Oklahoma vs. Texas Tech College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- The two teams combine to score 76.1 points per game, 9.6 more than the total in this contest.
+- The combined points per game average of the two teams, 76.1, is 9.6 points greater than Saturday's over/under.

-- This contest's total is 11.3 points greater than the 55.2 these two squads combine to surrender per game this season.
+- The 55.2 combined points per game that these two squads have allowed this season are 11.3 fewer than the 66.5 total in this contest.

 - The Sooners and their opponents score an average of 62.8 points per game, 3.7 fewer than Saturday's total.